Veron1234567898/kahoot-cheat/kahoot_auto_answer/README.md

 # Kahoot Auto Answer

 This project provides an automated solver for Kahoot quizzes using OCR, AI (Google Gemini API), and screen interaction.
-It includes a GUI for easy usage.
+It includes both a terminal version and a GUI version (currently in development).

 ## Features